Phoenix-tear/Form-B-Gone/README.md

 # Form-B-Gone 🤖💨

-A simple, powerful browser extension to automate the tedious Zoho feedback forms.
+A simple, powerful browser extension to automate the tedious Academia feedback forms.
 With a single click, this little robot fills out all the dropdowns and comment boxes for you, saving you precious time and effort.

 ## 🤔 Why Does This Exist?